 Free bus transportation is available to students residing in Anoka-Hennepin District #11.
 Each eligible student is assigned to a specific bus stop and bus.
-Prior to the first day of school, students will receive notice from District #11 of their assigned bus stop, bus number and approximate time of pick-up.
+Prior to the first day of school, students will receive notice from District #11 of their assigned bus stop, bus number, and approximate time of pick-up.
 (Please note that bus assignments may differ from year to year due to changes in routing and student count.)
-If a bus assignment seems incorrect for the area or if your student does not have an assigned bus stop, contact the District #11 Transportation Office ~ 763.506.1125.
+If a bus assignment seems incorrect for the area or if your student does not have an assigned bus stop, contact the District #11 Transportation Office - 763-506-1125.

 Students who ride the bus are expected to abide by the District #11 bus policy.
 If a student misbehaves on the bus, a bus report will be sent to the Principal.
-The Principal will meet with the student and parents will be called.
-Parents may be required to provide their student's transportation in accordance with District #11 bus policy if the behavior does not improve.
+The Principal will meet with the student and parent(s)/guardian(s) will be called.
+Parent(s)/guardian(s) may be required to provide their student's transportation in accordance with District #11 bus policy if the behavior does not improve.